 The Science Fair Committee reserves the right to disallow a demonstration that they feel comprises the safety of people or property.

-There are 3 options for entries - Technology Project, Science Experimental Project or Creative STEAM Project.
+There are 3 options for entries - Technology Project, Traditional Life Science Project or Design Challenge.
 See below for details on each.

 Each category will have different judging criteria.
 If you have any questions about the criteria please contact email@example.com